MasterZydra/WurzelimperiumBot/README.md

 - Automated processing of Wimps in gardens.
   You can set the minimum stock in the account notes:
   e.g. `minStock: 100` or `minStock(Apple): 200`
+- You can disable the Bot by adding `stopWIB` in your notes
 - Automatically claiming of daily login bonus.

 ## Installation